petedejoy/documentation/v2/clickstream/destinations/intercom.md

   }
 });
 ```
-*Note: This will only work from server side libraries and mobile, NOT work for analytics.js*
+*Note: This will only work from server side libraries and mobile, NOT for analytics.js*